 To successfully lose weight after weight loss surgery, you must be committed to living healthily.
 Eating nutritious foods, consuming smaller portions, and exercising regularly are crucial to weight loss.
 Your doctor may recommend visiting a dietician and exercise specialist to give you the building blocks for healthier living.
 If you can’t commit to these things, your weight loss after surgery may not stick, putting you back to square one.

 Your doctor will ask if you have the backing of your friends, family members, and other people you can turn to for emotional support.
 After surgery and beyond, you may feel alone at times.
 You might feel encumbered by all the obstacles you face as you strive to lose weight and keep it off.
 Your support group can help you feel less alone and give you the strength to carry on when the going gets tough.
 Your doctor may also recommend you meet regularly with a weight loss surgery support group.
 At these meetings, you can share your experiences and gain valuable insight into the weight loss process.

 Are You an Ideal Candidate for Weight Loss Surgery?

 Are you considering weight loss surgery but worry you may get turned away because of your age?
 Your first step should be to schedule a consultation with an experienced bariatric surgeon.
 Dr. Babak Moeinolmolki of Healthy Life Bariatrics can help you determine if you are an ideal candidate for weight loss surgery.

-Dr. Moeinolmolki and his surgical staff are dedicated to helping you feel comfortable throughout every step of the surgical process.
-From the consultation and surgery to every follow-up visit beyond, you can count on the doctor and his staff to treat you with compassion and respect as you strive to defeat obesity for good.
-Call us today in Los Angeles, Encino, or Glendale, and choose a consultation time that works best for you – (310)694-4486.
+Dr. Moeinolmolki and his surgical staff are dedicated to helping you feel comfortable throughout every surgical process.
+From consultation and surgery to every follow-up visit beyond, you can count on the doctor and his staff to treat you with compassion and respect as you strive to defeat obesity for good.
+Call us in Los Angeles, Encino, or Glendale today, and choose the best consultation time for you – (310)861-7844.